gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 and parameters is more flexible.

 Currently, opening a plugin's editor window from Csound, which is a feature of the vst4cs opcodes, is not supported.
+You can create presets in the plugin's user interface by loading the plugin into a digital audio workstation and saving the preset files to disk.

 Also, MIDI outputs or event outputs from VST3 plugins are not supported.
 Only the default event inputs, and the default main audio inputs and outputs, are